apache/incubator-knox/books/0.3.0/book_getting-started.md

 The exact information returned is subject to the content within HDFS in your Hadoop cluster.
 Successfully executing this command at a minimum proves that the gateway is properly configured to provide access to WebHDFS.
 It does not necessarily provide that any of the other services are correct configured to be accessible.
-To validate that see the sections for the individual services in [Service Details](#Service+Details)
+To validate that see the sections for the individual services in #[Service Details].

     HTTP/1.1 200 OK
     Content-Type: application/json